The Heart of Tantra

 Tantra Moves West

-Innie and Outie forms of Tantra also evolved in the West.
+Innie and Outie forms of tantra also evolved in the West.
 During the latter decades of the last century, women’s awareness and critiques of patriarchal culture culminated in increased equality for women and in broad advances in feminist thought, as well as in practical social, political, and economic achievements for many women.
-One of the realms women began to explore after centuries of religious, Victorian, and puritan repression was their bodies — leading to various anatomical innie-isms and Outie-isms: Freud’s proclamations of the superiority of vaginal orgasms were tossed aside in favor of odes to the clitoral truth, only to be supplanted by an entire genre of G-spot literature, which then morphed into sexologists’ assertions that all of these sensual zones form one vast interconnected web of nerves, thus making hard-and-fast distinctions between them superfl uous.
+One of the realms that women began to explore after centuries of religious and societal repression was their bodies—leading to various anatomical Innie-isms and Outie-isms: Freud’s proclamations of the superiority of vaginal orgasms were tossed aside in favor of odes to the clitoral truth, only to be supplanted by an entire genre of G-spot literature, which then morphed into sexologists’ assertions that all of these sensual zones form one vast interconnected web of nerves, thus making hard-and-fast distinctions between them superfluous.

-At the same time that Western men and women were probing these sensual labyrinths, traditional religious church-going gave way to interests in spirituality and alternative approaches to Spirit not offered by the dominant faiths and forms of Christianity.
-Thus, many Westerners found themselves at a cultural crossroads similar to the one that, long ago, had given rise to indian tantra. they wanted direct spiritual experience, free of patriarchy, priestly proclamations, and the social hierarchies of organized systems.
+At the same time that Western men and women were probing these sensual labyrinths, traditional religious churchgoing gave way to alternative approaches to spirituality.
+Thus, many Westerners found themselves at a cultural crossroads similar to the one that, long ago, had given rise to Indian tantra.
+They wanted direct spiritual experience, free of patriarchy, priestly proclamations, and the social hierarchies of organized systems.

-Outie workshops are basically about relationships, especially sexual relationships, and could even be called sex therapy in exotic trappings. they attract such seekers as goddess feminists, yogis and yoginis, priests and priestesses of inscrutable cults, people who describe themselves as recovering Catholics, ecstatics of every persuasion, hucksters, hedonists, couples wishing to deepen their relationships, and singles of every stripe and feather who wish to connect with someone, with Spirit, or with any of the above. they come from cities, farms, and forests, to meet together but mostly to explore, to pray, to play with each other, and to learn to let experience fl oat through them while probing the horizons of the possible. these predominantly Outie workshops create a sacred space for loving — with colors, fragrances, sounds, textures, and tastes to delight all the fi ve senses.
+Outie workshops are basically about relationships, especially sexual relationships, and could even be called sex therapy in exotic trappings.
+They attract such seekers as goddess feminists, yogis and yoginis, priests and priestesses of inscrutable cults, people who describe themselves as recovering Catholics, ecstatics of every persuasion, hucksters, hedonists, couples wishing to deepen their relationships, and singles of every stripe and feather who wish to connect with someone, with Spirit, or with any of the above.
+They come to meet together but mostly to explore, to pray, to play with one another, and to learn to let experience float through them while probing the horizons of the possible.
+These predominantly Outie workshops create a sacred space for loving—with colors, fragrances, sounds, textures, and tastes to delight all the senses.

-Some Western neo-tantrics are so profoundly innie that they tend toward transcending sex altogether, being more interested in mystical phonemes (mantras) — which form the resonant, luminous body of the goddess — than in human fl esh.
-For instance, the Vijnana Bhairava Tantra, a dialog between Shiva and his lover, Shakti, has long enjoyed a large following in the West and offers teachings in applied linguistics, indian style, and revealing how to locate the fruit of all knowledge and relationship that resides lovingly within the luminous tissues of even one phoneme.
-Famously translated by paul reps and later glossed by Osho, the scripture is now more accessible than ever in lorin roche’s lovely renderings (bhairavatantra.com); for instance, the following sutra on the spiritual appreciation of any vowel:
+Some Western neo-tantrics are so profoundly Innie that they tend toward transcending sex altogether, being more interested in mystical phonemes (mantras)—which form the resonant, luminous body of the goddess—than in human flesh.
+For instance, the Vijnana Bhairava Tantra, a dialog between Shiva and Shakti, has long enjoyed a large following in the West and offers teachings in applied linguistics, Indian style, and revealing how to locate the fruit of all knowledge and relationship that resides within even one phoneme.
+Famously translated by Paul Reps and later glossed by Osho, the scripture is now more accessible than ever in Lorin Roche’s lovely renderings (bhairavatantra.com); for instance, the following sutra on the spiritual appreciation of any vowel: